GoogleCloudPlatform/getting-started-php/optional-kubernetes-engine/README.md

-# 8 - Deploying to Google Container Engine
+# Deploying to Google Kubernetes Engine

-This folder contains the sample code for the [Deploying to Google Container Engine][tutorial-gke] tutorial.
+This folder contains the sample code for the [Deploying to Google Kubernetes Engine][tutorial-gke] tutorial.
 Please refer to the tutorial for instructions on configuring, running, and deploying this sample.